freerange/jam-coop/README.md

 ## Using Stripe in development

+Get the API Secret key from the Test sandbox in Stripe and set `STRIPE_SECRET_KEY` to this value in your local `.env` file.

-To receive events from Stripe webhooks in your local environment you need to run the Stripe CLI with:
+To receive events from Stripe webhooks in your local environment you need to run the [Stripe CLI](https://docs.stripe.com/stripe-cli) with:

     stripe listen --forward-to localhost:3000/stripe_webhook_events